simon-m/simon-m.github.io/content/text_classification_multiple_feature_space.md

 ## Word embedding-based
-Although these approaches are standard in text analysis, I was curious about the newer so-called *word embedding* methods such as [Facebook's FastText](Bag of Tricks for Efficient Text Classification).
-These follow a rather orthogonal approach to topic-based methods as they seek to find a vector representation of *words* so that semantically similar words are represented by similar vectors (according to a given metric).
+Although topic-based approaches are standard in text analysis, I was curious about the newer so-called *word embedding* methods such as [Facebook's FastText](https://arxiv.org/abs/1607.01759).
+These follow a rather orthogonal approach as they seek to find a vector representation of *words* so that semantically similar words are represented by similar vectors
+(according to a given metric).
 To reach this goal, the broad idea is to find an embedding allowing to predict which word should occur given its *context* (for the continuous bag of words representation, the skip-gram representation swaps words and contexts).
 Here context mean "surroundings words", i.e. words found in a windows around the word of interest.
-Note that I use "word" instead of "terms", but this can also be applied to n-grams as a unit.
+Note that I use "word" instead of "terms", but this can also be applied to n-grams as a unit as well.

 As opposed to topic-based methods, word-embedding methods consider a more local context: for the former, similar terms are those appearing in similar documents, for the latter,